LeonYalin/aws-learn/README.md

 # aws-learn
-This project helps in learning the aws development
+This project helps in learning AWS